shahjghst/Blog-Preview-Card/README.md

 # Blog-Preview-Card
-First project assigned by frontendmentor.io meant to test my html and css skills.
-Website is just a centered container with a QR code image and two sentences.
+Second project assigned by frontendmentor.io meant to once again test my html and css skills.
+Website is just a centered container with two pictures, a couple of lines of text and a hover function.
 Link to the site: